 Myopia is more commonly referred to as nearsightedness.
 It’s a condition that makes close objects appear clear, but objects that are farther away appear blurry.
-This condition occurs when a person’s eyeball is too long, or if the cornea, which is the front covering of your eye, has an excessive curvature.
+This condition occurs when a person’s eyeball is too long.
+Or, if the cornea, which is the front covering of your eye, has an excessive curvature.
 So can LASIK cure myopia?

 When this occurs, the light that enters the eye does not focus correctly, which causes objects in the distance to appear blurred.

 Myopia affects almost 40 percent of people in the U.S. There are some studies that have concluded that the occurrence of nearsightedness is a hereditary trait.
-However, there is also some new evidence which supports the fact that nearsightedness is brought on by visual stress caused by too much work up close.
+However, there is also new evidence that nearsightedness is due to visual stress from too much work up close.

 Signs of Nearsightedness

-One of the most common ways that a person begins to recognize nearsightedness is the fact that objects in the distance, such as the television screen, movie screen or chalkboard (for younger individuals), appears blurry.
+One of the most common signs of nearsightedness is that objects in the distance appear blurry.
+For example, the television screen, movie screen, or chalkboard (for younger individuals).

 An eye exam from an optometrist will be able to determine if you suffer from nearsightedness.

 Diagnosis Methods for Nearsightedness

-During an eye exam, the optometrist will use several tests to measure how your eyes focus light and then determine the amount of power that is needed for an optical lens to correct the vision problem that exists.
+During an eye exam, the optometrist will use several tests to measure how your eyes focus light.
+Then they’ll determine the amount of power that is needed for an optical lens to correct your vision problem.

 This is one of the most common tests when visiting the eye doctor.
 The doctor asks the patient to read letters on the distance chart, which will measure visual acuity.
-This measurement is written as a number, for example 20/20.
+This measurement is written as a number, 20/20 for example.

-The top number represents the distance at which the testing is performed and the bottom number represents the smallest letter that the person could read.
-For example, if a person has 20/40 vision, they read the chart at a distance of 20 feet and the smallest letter that could be read was a letter that could be seen at 40 feet by the normal eye.
+The top number represents the distance at which the testing occurs.
+The bottom number represents the smallest letter that the person could read.
+For example, if a person has 20/40 vision, they read the chart at a distance of 20 feet.
+The smallest letter that could be read was a letter that could be seen at 40 feet by the normal eye.